France–India relations

 Prime minister of India, Narendra Modi meeting with the President of the French Republic, Emmanuel Macron, on the sidelines of the G-20 Summit, in Rome, Italy on October 30, 2021.

 France–India relations or the Franco-Indian relations are the bilateral relations between the French Republic and the Republic of India.
 The two nations are traditionally characterised by a close and special relationship.
 In August 2019, a researcher from the Hudson Institute referred to France as "India's new best friend."
 The trade relations between these two countries date back centuries, with a rich history spanning from the 17th century until 1954 when France maintained a colonial presence in the Indian subcontinent.
 Puducherry, one of its former Indian territories, remains a popular destination for French tourists visiting India.

 Since the establishment of the strategic partnership in 1998, bilateral cooperation between France and India has witnessed notable advancements.
 There have been frequent high-level exchanges at the head of state/head of government levels, accompanied by an increase in commercial exchanges.
 These exchanges include strategic areas such as defence, nuclear energy, and space.
 France became the first country to enter into a nuclear energy agreement with India, following the waiver granted by the International Atomic Energy Agency and the Nuclear Suppliers Group.
 This enabled India to resume full civil nuclear cooperation with the international community.
-There also exists a growing and wide-ranging cooperation in areas such as trade and investment, culture, science and technology, and education.
+There even exists a growing and wide-ranging cooperation in areas such as trade and investment, culture, science and technology, and education.
 France has consistently supported India's goals for a multipolar world, led by regional democracies.